latifasaidi/car-s-maker-and-model-recognition/README.md

- Car Models Classification using data set in Kaggle
+ Car Models Classification using cars dataset in Kaggle

 ## Overview
 This project uses PyTorch, torchvision package and transfer learning to train pre-trained model to identify the car models.